aMytho/laravel-nvim-docs/source/docs/getting-started.md

 Inspire by Laravel the plugin has an `app` helper that allows you to quickly use it in keymaps, plugins, etc.
 Having access and control of it at your disposal.

-To access it just require laravel and take `app` property. it's the recomended way of using it.
+To access it, just require laravel and take `app` property.
+This is the recomended way of using it.
 ```lua
 local app = require("laravel").app